 Your registration includes a wide selection of bird walks with our extremely talented local naturalists, as well as indoor programs, both educational and entertaining.
 A 3-day registration is $185.
 A daily registration is $69.
-There are also special “experiences” available exclusively to registrants, for additional fees, such as the coveted walk at the US Coast Guard Training Facility, and small group walks with Pete Dunne, John Kricher, Kevin Karslon and David La Puma.
+There are also special “experiences” available exclusively to registrants, for additional fees, such as the coveted walk at the US Coast Guard Training Facility, and small group walks with Pete Dunne, Kevin Karlson, Kenn Kaufman and David La Puma.

 Back by popular demand are our Leader’s Choice and Shorebird Express Trolley trips for $35.
-High tide occurs in the afternoons this weekend, so that’s when you’ll be looking for shorebirds.
-You may even run into New Jersey Audubon’s shorebird banding team up at Heislerville.
+High tide occurs in the early morning on the bayshore this weekend, so that’s when you’ll be looking for shorebirds.
+You may even run into New Jersey Audubon’s research team operating their shorebird banding up at Heislerville.
 These popular trips always fill up so don’t delay to sign up.

 You’ll definitely want to sign up for an exploration of the back bay aboard The Osprey, offered twice each day, for $30.
 Captain Bob and our naturalists always seem to come up with something rare and exciting.